lillianwang112/chinese-learning-app/README.md

 <details>
 <summary><strong>Does this work on my phone?</strong></summary>
 <br>
 Absolutely!
 Just open it in your mobile browser.
 Although it may be better to use on a tablet with a stylus for the handwriting practice.
-Rotating your phone horizontally and handwriting with your finger also works.
 </details>

 <details>